Own-Data-Privateer/hoardy-web/tool/README.md

 - expression evaluation:
   - `-e EXPR, --expr EXPR`
-  : an expression to compute, same expression format and semantics as `wrrarms get --expr` (which see); can be specified multiple times; default: `response.body|eb|scrub response +all_refs,-actions`, which will export safe scrubbed versions of all files
+  : an expression to compute, same expression format and semantics as `hoardy-web get --expr` (which see); can be specified multiple times; default: `response.body|eb|scrub response +all_refs,-actions`, which will export safe scrubbed versions of all files

 - URL remapping; used by `scrub` atom of `--expr`:
   - `--remap-id`